jon-engelbert/flask-oauth-restaurant/README.md

-# OAuth2.0
+# OAuth -- modified
-Starter Code for Auth&amp;Auth course
+Based on Starter Code for Auth&amp;Auth course
+Some bugs fixed, including google+ authorization flow javascript code.
+The main change is to restructure the app into modules, following example given in: https://www.digitalocean.com/community/tutorials/how-to-structure-large-flask-applications
 # Installing the Vagrant VM for ud330 - Authentication & Authorization

 **Note: If you already have a vagrant machine installed from previous Udacity courses skip to the 'Fetch the Source Code and VM Configuration' section**